scubedoo187/cobatte/README.txt

 Hi!
-this my first github test txt file.!!
+this is my first github test txt file.!!

 every things has been done.